tpwres/teczki-polskiego-wrestlingu/content/v/atlantic-nh-gdynia.md

 #### KPW's return

-Between 2018 and 2021, KPW did not use the location, as they had a bigger venue to host their shows - the [Hall Of Sports](@/v/gdynia-sports-center.md).
-In 2022, they returned to the club, and since held most events in there, starting from [Arena 18](@/e/kpw/2022-03-18-kpw-arena-18-powrot-do-przyszlosci.md)
+Between 2018 and 2021 KPW did not use the location, as they had a bigger venue to host their shows: the [Hall Of Games](@/v/gdynia-sports-center.md).
+In 2022 they returned to the club and since then held most events in there, starting from [Arena 18](@/e/kpw/2022-03-18-kpw-arena-18-powrot-do-przyszlosci.md)
-(excluding shows in other cities like for [Pyrkon](@/e/kpw/2022-06-18-kpw-pyrkon-2022.md) in Poznań).
+(excluding shows in other cities, such as [Pyrkon](@/e/kpw/2022-06-18-kpw-pyrkon-2022.md) in Poznań).

 ### References